crcn/tandem-old/README.md

 ![syncing](https://cloud.githubusercontent.com/assets/757408/21443430/c412ff9a-c86a-11e6-9e36-71df05a94ea0.gif)

 Tandem displays a *live preview* of your application that you can manipulate visually - this is possible by a custom browser VM that runs your application in the background.
 It's intended to work with *all* programming languages, and frameworks, so you should be able to start using it *immediately* with your existing codebase.
-As part of a litmus test for Tandem, it was actually used to build itself.
+As part of a litmus test for Tandem, **it was actually used to build itself**.

 ![screenshot 2016-12-22 15 48 03](https://cloud.githubusercontent.com/assets/757408/22388273/ce17a5e0-e4ad-11e6-9327-7d7ba3dc95bf.png)